Master of Culture Health and Medicine, College of Arts and Social Sciences

 Adina joined the Public Service as a graduate in 1999, working in a range of offices across the Human Services and Social Services portfolios.
 She has worked in the Department of Social Services on family policy and in the department’s program performance reporting area.
 Adina has also worked across strategic, corporate and program areas in high level projects.

-Adina will undertake a masters by coursework with a focus on public policy.
-In her study, Adina will consider the influence public policy has on complex policy systems, the trends shaping leaders and levers for guiding decision making and leadership.
-This study will enhance Adina’s previous study and broad work experience.
+Adina undertook a masters by coursework with a focus on public policy.
+In her study, Adina considered the influence public policy has on complex policy systems, the trends shaping leaders and levers for guiding decision making and leadership.
+Returning to the APS in 2022, Adina is using her postgraduate knowledge to influence her contribution to policy and contemporary policy frameworks.

 Deborah currently works at the National Indigenous Australians Agency.
 She more than 15 years’ experience in the APS, working in contract management, policy and coordination roles.
 Her most recent position was working in the Indigenous Affairs Group of the Department of the Prime Minister and Cabinet, overseeing delivery in the East Kimberley.

-Deborah will complete a Master of Public Policy at Charles Darwin University.
+Deborah completed a Master of Public Policy at Charles Darwin University.
 The Master of Public Policy is designed with a focus on northern contexts that will provide a strong theoretical and practical understanding of the design, implementation and evaluation of public policy in remote, regional, Indigenous and northern contexts.

 PhD title: Unconscious bias in the Australian Public Service: implications for Aboriginal and Torres Strait Islander employment